swiftlang/swift-testing/Documentation/StyleGuide.md

 - Start section headings with an imperative verb.
 - Always follow a section heading with some text to setup the code or problem you want to solve.
-- Ensure that your filename adhere to the guidance in the [Filenames](#filenames) section, below.
+- Ensure that your filename adheres to the guidance in the [Filenames](#filenames) section, below.

 #### API collections